 Visit Indiana regards McCloud Nature Park as one of the best fall foliage spots in the state, and Only In Your State included McCloud in its dreamy road trip to see the best fall foliage across the state.
 We're kind of a big deal in the fall.

-Our free, grasshopper-themed Prairie Maze will be open for the whole family to explore during the festival.
+Additionally, our free, monarch butterfly-themed Prairie Maze will be open for the whole family to explore during the festival.
 You can find maps to help guide you through the maze at the Nature Center and at the maze entrance.
+Navigating the huge monarch correctly will result in a hike of about a half-mile.

 (Insider tip: Make sure the whole family is wearing closed-toe shoes that you don't mind getting dirty or muddy inside the maze.
 The stiff, dried tallgrass stalks don't feel real great when they meet unprotected toes in sandals or flip-flops.)